 The Community Development Block Grant Program (CDBG) has been serving Pima County since 1978.
 Since then, block grants from the U. S. Department of Housing and Urban Development (HUD) have returned over $55 million of taxpayers' funds to the county.
 HUD allocates funds to Pima County based characteristics of population, income and conditions of housing.

 CDBG funds are used to revitalize lower income neighborhoods through housing rehabilitation, public facilities, infrastructure improvements and the provision of public services.
-The CDBG program has enriched lives by providing facilities and services where other financial resources were not available to meet neighborhood needs.
+The CDBG program has enriched lives by providing facilities and services where other financial resources were not available.

 Who is Eligible?